wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 A **closure** is the ability to access a parent level scope from a child scope, even after the parent function has been terminated.

-Normallly, Wes doesn't like examples that are not real world but since this is a tough concept, we will start with a simple example.
+Normally, Wes doesn't like examples that are not real world but since this is a tough concept, we will start with a simple example.

 We are going to make a function inside of a function, called `inner` and `outer` to illustrate the concept and then we will get into more fun examples.